 Welcome to the Nautique Family!
-For over 80 years, Nautiques by Correct Craft has been dedicated to providing our customers and their families with the finest inboard boats available.
+For over 80 years, Nautique has been dedicated to providing our customers and their families with the finest inboard boats available.
 It's our passion to create the best performing boats in the industry.
 Boats that allow you to escape the routine of every day life.
 Our customers don't just own a Nautique, they live the Nautique life.